Long Branch Hotels: Great Views

 Ocean Hotel, early 1900s.
 Beginning as a farm house for Dr. Elisha Perkins in 1831 — it grew to be the largest hotel in the country as a new century dawned.

 Continental Hotel, 1867.
-When completed the hotel was a combination of thee buildings that stretched 700-feet along the oceanfront.
+When completed the hotel was a combination of thee buildings which a oceanfront piazza that stretched for more half a mile.

 Continental Hotel, 1866.
 The massive hotel and property set along Ocean Avenue at the corner of Broadway attracted huge crowds.

 The Leland family took control in 1872 and made the hotel a success.
-Above is the massive hotel dinning hall (200 x 75 feet) during that summer.
-The hotel could accommodate up to 660 guests at $5 per day.
+Above is the massive hotel dinning hall (212 x 68 feet long with 29-foot-high ceiling) during that summer.
+It could accommodate up to 1,000 guests.
+The hotel employed 28 cooks and 150 waiters.

 Ocean Hotel on a tax map, 1875.
 The large “Bar & Billiard” room was located in the south wing.
-The hotel aslo had a bowling alley and shooting gallery.
+The hotel also had a bowling alley, shooting gallery, barber shop, florist.

 Ocean Hotel, 1895.
-After much prosperity, Charles and Warren Leland finally sold the business in 1890 with the closing of nearby Monmouth Park racetrack — signifying the end of an era in Long Branch.
+After much prosperity, sold the business in 1891 with the closing of nearby Monmouth Park racetrack — signifying the end of an era in Long Branch.

 Stetson House

-Stetson House, 1868.
-The hotel was built by Cornelius Lane in 1832.
+Stetson House hotel, 1868.
+The large oceanfront structure was built by Cornelius Lane in 1832.
 It was the first hotel to cater to visitors with modest incomes.

 West End Hotel